Masterscooper/electrumx/docs/protocol-methods.rst

 blockchain.asset.list_addresses_by_asset
 ========================================

 An **optional** method.
-Requires --assetindex=1 in ravend.
+Requires --assetindex=1 in doged.
 Returns an error if unavaliable.
 Returns a dictionary with information about what address(es) hold an asset.

 **Signature**